Kilo59/PR-AutoPlotter/README.md

 r_options | Type | Meaning
 ---- | ---- | ----
-execute_r | True/False | Determines whether or not the program will execute the plot_data.R sub process.
+execute_r | True/False | Determines whether the program will execute the plot_data.R sub process.
-gen_grping_file | True/False | Determines whether of not an Rscript will be generated based on the Well Groupings set in the Google Spreadsheet.
+gen_grping_file | True/False | Determines whether an Rscript will be generated based on the Well Groupings set in the Google Spreadsheet.
 If execute_r = Flase and gen_grping_file = True, the grouping.R script for creation of ggplots will be created but the ggplot images themselves will not be automatically created or posted to plotly. post2plotly | True/False | If set to False the script for looping through the Data Groups and posting to your plotly account will still be generated but they will be commented out.
 To execute the loop at a later time remove the '#' and execute in R. To post results to plotly automatically post2ploty = True, the correct api key and username must be set and execute_r = True. plotly_api_key | Text String | Replace with your plotly api key.
 Available with every plotly account.
 Not needed if post2plotly = false. plotly_username | Text String | Replace with your plotly username.
 Not needed if post2plotly = false.